atenearesearchgroup/QCBalgorithm/README.md

-# Optimising Query Performance
+# Improving Query Performance

-This repository provides the implementation of all the experiments for the case studies described in our paper entitled "Optimising Query Performance in Data Streaming Applications" [1].
+This repository provides the implementation of all the experiments for the case studies described in our paper entitled "Improving Query Performance of Data Streaming Applications" [1].

 # Case Studies